Turning Geospatial Data into Planning Decisions: Evaluating a Participatory Accessibility Model for Urban Drinking Water

 Introduction

 Urban planning increasingly relies on geospatial data to identify underserved populations and prioritise infrastructure investment.
-Spatial models can map where services are located, estimate travel time, and generate deprivation surfaces that appear precise and objective.
+Spatial models can map where services are located, estimate ravel time, and generate deprivation surfaces that appear precise and objective.
 But producing a map is not the same as understanding access.

 In rapidly urbanising cities across Sub-Saharan Africa, proximity to a waterpoint does not automatically guarantee adequate service.
 Infrastructure functionality, drinkability, waiting time, affordability, and seasonal reliability all shape lived access conditions.
 Accessibility is multidimensional.